The Art of Stakeholder Relations for Better Business Outcomes

-“The minimum an organisation should have is a brief Stakeholder Strategy so the board is clear on who the organisation’s stakeholders are, how often they should be communicated to and what relevant information should be shared with them based on their relationship with the organisation.”
+“The minimum an organisation should have is a brief Stakeholder Communications Strategy so the board is clear on who the organisation’s stakeholders are, how often they should be communicated to, and what relevant information should be shared with them based on their relationship with the organisation.”

 How to do it.

-This simple yet powerful approach outlined above by Jenny is something that all boards could do in a short session around the boardroom table and maintain in a spreadsheet.
-However, Jenny recommends adopting a more in depth process when the message is significant and/or could be met with some degree of public opinion (for example, redundancies, a significant change of operations, or – something more positive – a new service offering or partnership).
+This simple yet powerful approach outlined above by Jenny is something that all boards could do in a short session around the boardroom table and maintained in a simple spreadsheet.
+However, Jenny recommends adopting a more in-depth process when the message is significant and/or could be met with some degree of public opinion (for example, redundancies, a significant change of operations, or – something more positive – a new service offering or partnership).